Butternut Squash Soup

 optional toppings: walnuts, sour cream, chives, thyme, chopped apple, applesauce

 - In a Dutch oven or large pot, heat the olive oil over medium heat.
 Add the onions and cook, stirring frequently, for about 5 minutes.

 - Add salt & pepper, thyme, and cayenne.
 Stir in the squash and apples, then add enough broth to cover it all by about 1/2″.

 - Bring to a boil, then simmer, uncovered, for 30 minutes.

 - Turn off the heat and puree with a handheld immersion blender or in the blender (Do it in 2-3 batches.
 Just pop off the middle of the blender lid and cover with a towel when blending hot liquids.)

 - Serve with optional toppings.

 There are many times when I’m dealing with hot sauces or soups and wish I had an immersion blender.
-I have still have Sweet & Sour Sauce on my kitchen ceiling to prove that hot liquids + a blender is not my forte.
+I still have Sweet & Sour Sauce on my kitchen ceiling to prove that hot liquids + a blender is not my forte.
 Sometimes, with recipes like Chicken Tortilla Soup or Bean Soup, just pureeing a cup or two is a nice way to thicken it without using a thickener.
 This recipe just might push me over the edge, and I have my eye on the Conair Cuisinart Smart Stick Hand Blender (Amazon).
 It’s affordable and gets awesome reviews!

 This post may contain affiliate links.
 See the disclosure policy for more information.